Exploring the Best ClickLearn Alternatives?

 5. Lacks amount of online reviews in comparison to other DAPs

-It sounds like an ingenious criticism for why you shouldn’t use a product since many newer upstarts tend to be just as capable as their legacy peers.
-While ClickLearn isn’t a brand-new digital adoption solution (founded 2013), its platform’s maturity and functionality haven’t kept up with what you’d expect from such a long-lived product or with its DAP peers.
+It sounds like an ingenious criticism for why you shouldn’t use a product, since many newer upstarts tend to be just as capable as their legacy peers.
+While ClickLearn isn’t a brand-new digital adoption solution (founded in 2013), its platform’s maturity and functionality haven’t kept up with what you’d expect from such a long-lived product or with its DAP peers.
 For example, Whatfix has 300+ reviews on G2.com.

-Even on G2 (or Capterra, Software Advice, TrustRadius) ClickLearn has just 34 reviews, which isn’t confidence-inspiring for a product that’s supposed to be the hub for your learning and development efforts.
+Even on G2 (or Capterra, Software Advice, TrustRadius), ClickLearn has just 34 reviews, which isn’t confidence-inspiring for a product that’s supposed to be the hub for your learning and development efforts.

 5 Best DAP Alternatives to ClickLearn